 - 1. Click Preferences in the left-hand navigation panel, to open the Preferences page. - 2.
 Click Active Directory. - 3.
 Click Enable Active Directory. - 4.
+Next to Active Directory Domain, type the name of the domain to use. - Click one of the following to select whether the system will prevent or allow all AD users from being automatically assigned the "everyone" role: - Prevent all AD users from being automatically assigned the "Everyone" role (the default). - Allow all AD users to authenticate and be authorized for "Everyone" role access. - 6.
+Click Add System to Active Directory.

-Next to Active Directory Domain, type the name of the domain to use. - 5.
-Click Add System to Active Directory. - 6.
-Type the Username and Password of an Active Directory Administrator in order to add this ever-Run system to the domain. - 7.
-Click Add. - Assign administrative privileges to domain users on the Users & Groups page, as described in "Managing Domain User Accounts" on page 102.
+- 7. Type the Username and Password of an Active Directory Administrator in order to add this ever-Run system to the domain. - 8.
+Click Add. - Assign administrative privileges to domain users on the Users & Groups page, as described in "Managing Domain User Accounts" on page 113.